Arthur Rimbaud: Schooling and teen years (1861–1871)

 Two weeks later, a new teacher of rhetoric, the 22-year-old Georges Izambard, started at the Collège de Charleville.
 Izambard became Rimbaud's mentor, and soon a close friendship formed between teacher and student, with Rimbaud seeing Izambard as a kind of elder brother.
 At the age of 15, Rimbaud was showing maturity as a poet; the first poem he showed Izambard, "Ophélie", would later be included in anthologies, and is often regarded as one of Rimbaud's three or four best poems.
 On 4 May 1870, Rimbaud's mother wrote to Izambard to object to his having given Rimbaud Victor Hugo's Les Misérables to read, as she thought the book dangerous to the morals of a child.

 The Franco-Prussian War, between Napoleon III's Second French Empire and the Kingdom of Prussia, broke out on 19 July 1870.
 Five days later, Izambard left Charleville for the summer to stay with his three aunts – the Misses Gindre – in Douai.
 In the meantime, preparations for war continued and the Collège de Charleville became a military hospital.
 By the end of August, with the countryside in turmoil, Rimbaud was bored and restless.
 In search of adventure he ran away by train to Paris without funds for his ticket.
 On arrival at the Gare du Nord, he was arrested and locked up in Mazas Prison to await trial for fare evasion and vagrancy.
 On 5 September, Rimbaud wrote a desperate letter to Izambard, who arranged with the prison governor that Rimbaud be released into his care.
 As hostilities were continuing, he stayed with the Misses Gindre in Douai until he could be returned to Charleville.
 Izambard finally handed Rimbaud over to Mme Rimbaud on 27 September 1870 (his mother reportedly slapped him in the face and admonished Izambard), but he was at home for only ten days before running away again.

+From late October 1870, Rimbaud's behaviour became openly provocative; he drank alcohol, spoke rudely, composed scatological poems, stole books from local shops, and abandoned his characteristically neat appearance by allowing his hair to grow long.

+At the end of February 1871 he ran away again and made his way to Paris, which was now encircled and partially occupied by German troops.
+As can be seen from a letter to Izambard, he browsed in bookshops but set off home on foot after a few days.
+The validity of the claim that Rimbaud returned to the capital after the proclamation of the Paris Commune on March 18, 1871, and that he took part as a guerrilla in the defense of the Commune is uncertain.
+His sympathies for the Commune are, however, reflected in several poems from this period.
+According to Jenny Longuet, he may have briefly met Karl Marx during the days of the Commune.